Typhoon Maysak (2020): Meteorological history

 On August 30, Maysak's structure became indicative of an impending phase of rapid intensification according to the JTWC.
 The typhoon developed a central dense overcast that day with an eye embedded within.
 An approaching trough over eastern China and western Japan caused Maysak to accelerate towards the north as it continued to traverse energetic ocean waters.
 The typhoon's eye became symmetric and spanned 55 km across.
 By 21:00 UTC, the eye had contracted to a diameter of 19 km.
 Around that time, the JTWC assessed the typhoon as having one-minute sustained winds of 215 km/h.
 At 00:00 UTC on September 1, the JMA determined that Maysak had ten-minute maximum sustained winds of 110 mph with gusts of up to 250 km/h.
 The associated barometric pressure was estimated at 935 hPa (mbar; 27.61 inHg).
 Maysak held this intensity as it began to move into a less conducive environment for storm development within the East China Sea.
 Soon, Maysak began to weaken steadily as it passed the East China Sea, slowing back down to a Category 3 storm.
 The storm then made landfall near Busan, South Korea at 02:20 KST on September 3 (17:20 UTC on September 2), with 10-minute maximum sustained winds at 155 km/h and the central pressure at 950 hPa equivalent into a Category 2 typhoon.
-After that, it crossed the Sea of Japan and hitting North Korea into Jilin, Manchuria in China.
+After that, it crossed the Sea of Japan and hitting North Korea into Jilin in northeast China.
 Soon after, Typhoon Maysak transitioned into an extratropical low in northeast China.